 Each retreat is different and the songs taught in workshops vary in focus from retreat to retreat; from folk songs from across the British Isles to world songs, blues, gospel, original compositions and more.
-All the songs have folk tradition underpinning them and are arranged in a cappella harmony.
+All the songs have folk tradition underpinning them and are arranged in a cappella harmony, usually in three or four parts.
 During the workshops participants are welcome to use scores and lyrics provided or can learn by ear (you do not need to be able to read music to take part).

 Each workshop includes: